SylviaMwai/CREDIT-SCORING-MODEL/README.md

 • It outputs probabilities, which are essential for credit scoring to give confidence levels about whether an individual will default.

 • The confusion matrix and classification report showed reasonable precision and recall for the non-defaulter class (though improvement is needed for defaulter prediction).

+## 3. CONCLUSION

+The logistic regression model provided a reasonable prediction accuracy of 72%, although it struggled with recall for defaulters, achieving only 13%.
+This may be due to class imbalance.

+The Random Forest and Decision Tree models were also tested but did not outperform logistic Regression significantly.
+However, Random Forest did show promise in capturing the defaulter class more accurately than other models.

+### Summary of Model Performance:
+1. Logistic Regression:
+- Accuracy: 72%

+- Precision (Defaulter): 52%, Recall (Defaulter): 13%

+2. Decision Tree:
+- Accuracy: 62%

+- Precision (Defaulter): 36%, Recall (Defaulter): 32%

+3. Random Forest:
+- Accuracy: 69%

+- Precision (Defaulter): 46%, Recall (Defaulter): 19%